Gregg Zaun: 2006–2011

 Prior to the 2006 season, the Blue Jays signed Bengie Molina as the everyday catcher, making Zaun the backup.
-Zaun started 2006 on the disabled list, with Jason Phillips serving as Molina's backup during the first week of the year.
+Zaun started 2006 on the injured list, with Jason Phillips serving as Molina's backup during the first week of the year.
 Zaun hit a game-winning two-run homer off the Tampa Bay Devil Rays' Jason Childers in his return on April 8.
 Molina's struggles against right-handed pitchers caused John Gibbons to platoon the two, with Molina generally starting against left-handed pitchers and Zaun playing against righties.
 On September 13, 2006, he hit home runs from both sides of the plate in the same game.
 He was only the fourth Blue Jay in history to do this.

 Because the Blue Jays actively pursued Rod Barajas of the Texas Rangers as the club's new starting catcher during the 2006 offseason, it was assumed that Zaun would be exploring free agency as signing Barajas would mean Zaun would be maintained as a backup.
 Meanwhile, negotiations between Zaun and the club deteriorated, as Zaun claimed that the Jays offered "slightly better than back-up money for playing every day".
 Negotiations with Barajas went as far as an offer conditional on a routine physical, but eventually fell apart for undisclosed reasons.
 After turning down a reported $6.5 million two-year offer from the Blue Jays a week earlier, Zaun officially accepted a two-year, $7.25 million contract offer to return to the Blue Jays as their starting catcher on November 28, 2006.
 The new contract deal also included a third-year option, guaranteed based on appearances.
 The signing came after Zaun was rumored to have been courted by the Boston Red Sox and New York Yankees, both in backup roles.